stele95/AMD-Single-GPU-Passthrough/README.md

 ### Hook Scripts

-This is an amazing hook script made by @risingprismtv on gitlab.
+There is an amazing hook script made by @risingprismtv on gitlab.
 What this script does is stop your display manager service and all of your running programs, and unhooks your graphics card off of Linux and rehooks it onto the Windows VM.

 1) Clone Risngprism's single GPU passthrough gitlab page: ``git clone https://gitlab.com/risingprismtv/single-gpu-passthrough && cd single-gpu-passthrough``.
 2) Run the install script as sudo: ``sudo ./install-hooks.sh``.